Embracing the Enemy: Example with full alignment

 \subsection{Example: Commitment}

-We now introduce the principal and solve the special case in which she fully aligns with agent $L$, $\theta=\theta_L=0$.
+\paragraph{The NES contract.} A candidate for the principal would be the NES contract.
+This strategy maximizes the probability that the friend takes the lead, and he then chooses the principal's bliss point, $y_F=0$.
+However, the enemy, whenever he leads, has no incentive to choose anything but his bliss point, $y_E=1$.
+But is persistent NES ever optimal?

-\paragraph{A Candidate Contract.} A natural candidate would be for the principal to always fully endorse the friend, $L$---that is, $s=-m$.
-This strategy maximizes the probability of the friend leading, and, once leading, $L$ chooses the principal's bliss point, $y_L=0$.
-However, whenever the enemy, $R$, leads, the enemy has no incentive to choose anything but his bliss, $y_R=1$.
-Thus, the principal enjoys, in the majority of cases, her preferred policy $y_L=0$ but suffers from her worst policy $y_R=1$ otherwise.
-Such behavior trivially describes a contract since it repeats the stage-Nash equilibrium (referred to simply as stage Nash henceforth).
-However, we may ask: is this contract ever optimal?
+\paragraph{The Optimal Contract.} It turns out that NES is never optimal.
+Instead, (almost) the opposite is true: the principal continuously {embraces the enemy} once an initial attempt to exclude him has failed.
+More formally, the optimal contract has two phases on the equilibrium path: an initial \emph{exclusion phase} that lasts \emph{until the first time the enemy leads}.
+Then it switches to a stationary \emph{embracing phase}.
+To characterize the optimum, we specify the contract in each phase and determine how deviations are punished.
+With commitment and $\theta=0$, the relevant punishment is that of a deviating enemy, who is punished by NES.\footnote{ The friend can be left unpunished as he chooses his static optimum on-path.} \begin{proposition} Suppose $\theta=0$ and a principal with commitment.
+For any $(m,\beta,b)$, the optimal contract has two phases.

-\paragraph{The Optimal Contract.} It turns out that this intuitive candidate is not optimal for any parameter combination $(\beta,m,b)$.
-Instead, (almost) the opposite is true: the principal {embraces the enemy} once an initial attempt to exclude him failed.
+\textbf{Exclusion Phase.} The principal fully endorses the friend, $s^0=-m$, and the friend chooses $y_F^\ast=0$.
+The exclusion phase lasts until the enemy leads for the first time.

-\begin{proposition} Suppose $\theta=0$ and a principal with full commitment.
-For any parameter setting $(m,\beta,b)$, the optimal contract consists of two phases on the equilibrium path: \begin{enumerate}[label=(\roman*)] \item an \emph{exclusion phase} at the beginning, in which the principal fully endorses $L$, and \item an \emph{embracing phase} later, in which the principal fully endorses $R$. \end{enumerate} The contract switches to the embracing phase \emph{once $R$ leads for the first time}.
-In all phases, $L$ chooses $y^\ast_L=0$ and $R$ moderates to
+\textbf{Embracing Phase.} From that point on, the contract is stationary.
+The principal fully endorses the enemy, $s^\ast=m$, the friend chooses $y_F^\ast=0$, and the enemy moderates to

 \end{proposition}